Blackbolt001/GTchal17/Develop/gist-template.md

-# Title (It's a bird, It's a plane, It's Regular Expressions!!)
+ #  It's a bird, It's a plane, It's Regular Expressions!!

-Introductory paragraph
+ Nothing to see here just some RegEx

     (they have been called puzzles, games, digit selectors, and all in all crazy strings, but most shudder at the phrase Regular Expressions.)